-Normally, in the USA, for visitors or returning residents, the duty-free allowance or exemption from Customs Duty is $400 per trip, but from November 4, 2002, it has been raised from November 4, 2002 to $800 (from $400) for those who have not used the exemption in 30 days.
+Normally, in the USA, for visitors or returning residents, the duty-free allowance or exemption from Customs Duty is $400 per trip, but from November 4, 2002, it was raised from November 4, 2002 to $800 (from $400) for those who have not used the exemption in 30 days.

-In Bermuda, returning residents are allowed an allowance of only US$ 100 (until 1989 it was US$400 a person, reduced in 1990/91 to US$250 a person and subsequently reduced yet again to the present US$100 per person) before they pay duty on items they bring but visitors are not entitled to such an allowance.
+In Bermuda, returning residents are allowed an allowance of only US$ 200 (until 1989 it was US$400 a person, reduced in 1990/91 to US$250 a person and subsequently reduced yet again to US$100 per person, now back since 2015 to $200 a person after severe international criticism) before they pay duty on items they bring but visitors are not entitled to such an allowance.

 All visitors and residents arriving by air or cruise ship are now being given the following form by airlines and cruise ships and are required by the Bermuda Government to complete them on both sides before they clear Bermuda Immigration.
 No other country requires this form.

 Bermuda Customs are now very, very tough on the rising number of duty evaders with more court cases plus on-the-spot fines at the airport.
 Failure to comply with customs regulations result in penalties for false declarations and prosecution of more cases involving serious commercial fraud.
 Duty cheats can also get a criminal record.
 Individuals who evade duty are liable for penalties of up to $12,000 or five times the duty payable while commercial duty cheats are subject to fines of up to $100,000.
-From September 1, 2004 Customs make on-the-spot penalty assessments at the Airport Baggage Hall with officers given discretion about the levels of fines.
-Each of the current absolute fixed civil penalties for infractions are replaced with a power to assess a civil penalty up to a maximum level with mitigating factors taken into account.
-Serious offences and offences involving commercial importation of goods will still be dealt with by the Customs Investigations Department and the Collector of Customs.
-In all cases Customs still has the option to choose whether to prosecute or assess for a civil penalty.
+Customs officers make on-the-spot penalty assessments at the Airport Baggage Hall with officers given discretion about the levels of fines.

 If you bring any foodstuffs with you, check with Bermuda Customs to know what is legal and dutiable as the case may be.
 Only Bermuda Customs can be the definitive source of information in this regard.
 Write in advance to Bermuda Customs at Hamilton Hall, 40 Front Street, Hamilton HM 11, P. O. Box HM 2084, Hamilton HM HX, Bermuda.
 Some fresh, frozen or cooked fish can be brought in providing the packaging is free of algae or seaweed.